natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-38L-1%20(China).md

 * 1 x 20 mm AN/M2 cannon, nose-mounted (150 rpg)
 * 4 x 12.7 mm M2 Browning machine guns, nose-mounted (500 rpg = 2,000 total)

+The '''{{Specs|name}}''' has access to late-war M2 Browning belts which can be extremely deadly with the tracer belt.
+Every round in this belt is armor-piercing incendiary tracer rounds which can quickly set enemy aircraft on fire due to the dense volley of fire from the 4 nose-mounted .50 calls.
+This belt is also excellent for ground attack.
+In addition to the machine guns, there is also a 20-millimeter cannon mounted in the nose which serves as a nice complement against enemy aircraft and ground targets but should be more utilized against air targets.

+The M2 Brownings are very versatile for both air targets and ground targets.
+For air targets, the best belts are the universal, tracer, or stealth belts.
+All of these belts have a full incendiary round composition which is incredibly effective for setting enemy aircraft on fire.
+Stealth belts are a good choice for pilots who are already accustomed to aiming M2 Brownings.
+As for ground targets, the best belts will be either the ground target belt or the tracer belt.
+These 2 belts have a very high composition of AP rounds however the ground target belt does have incendiary-only (I) rounds (83% AP, 17% Incendiary only).
+Meanwhile, the tracer belt is fully composed of API-T rounds which will be effective for setting aircraft on fire or attacking ground targets.

+The AN/M2 cannon is also extremely effective against air and ground targets.
+However, the P-38L only has 150 rounds of cannon ammo and should be used sparsely and mainly on air targets.
+However, that does not mean they are ineffective against ground targets if one chooses to use the cannon against them.
+The ground target belt is the best belt for ground attack as the AP rounds can, at max, penetrate through 39 millimeters of armor which is very good against lightly armored vehicles.
+It also has the highest composition of AP rounds compared to any belt (75% AP/25% HEF-I).
+For air targets, the best belts will be either the air target or stealth belt.
+For players who are familiar with the AN/M2 cannon, the stealth belt will be the best option as every round is HEF-I. Meanwhile, the belt composition for the air target belt is 75% HEF-I and 25% AP but does have access to tracers for those who are unfamiliar.
+As for players who wish to attack both air and ground targets, the best belt would be the default or universal belt as they have the same belt composition of 50% AP, and 50% HEF-I.
 === Suspended armament ===
 {{Specs-Avia-Suspended}}
 <!-- ''Describe the aircraft's suspended armament: additional cannons under the wings, bombs, rockets and torpedoes.
 This section is especially important for bombers and attackers.
 If there is no suspended weaponry remove this subsection.'' -->